-Implementation of mandatory discovery planning is necessary to get the full benefit of early case schedules and trial setting, and vice versa.
+8 Implementation of mandatory discovery planning is necessary to get the full benefit of early case schedules and trial setting, and vice versa.
 Kakalik, Analyzing Discovery Management Policies, supra note 7, at 25 ("We estimate that early management with a mandatory discovery management planning policy is associated with a 104-day reduction when a trial schedule is set early, and with about an 85 day reduction for early management with a mandatory planning policy but without setting a trial schedule early.
 The estimated effect for early management with neither mandatory planning nor setting a trial schedule early is much smaller-only about twenty-nine days.").

-Court involvement in management during key stages of the case, including during the discovery phase, is necessary for any of the recommended cost reduction methods to be implemented (proportionality, litigation tiers, court conferences to determine variation from discovery limits).
+(proportionality, litigation tiers, court conferences to determine variation from discovery limits).
 Many respondents to the Task Force's survey complained that judges' failure to enforce existing rules contributed significantly to driving up those costs.
 A judge responsible for overseeing a case from start to finish would be more familiar with the parties and issues, more able to efficiently resolve discovery disputes, and more willing to curb discovery abuse.
 This method has been endorsed and adopted by other states after studies or pilot projects.
+10